CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 # 95-702 Distributed Systems for ISM
-# Lab 7 Android Application Lab
+# Lab 8 Android Application Lab

 # Part 0: Android Studio
 ## You can do use AndroidStudio or IntelliJ, but AndroidStudio is **much** preferred!

+**Warning:** The emulators for Android take up a *lot* of disk space.
+Be sure you have at least 10G available!

 ### AndroidStudio Installation:
 Install Android Studio from:

 https://developer.android.com/studio

-The current version is Android Studio Dolphin (2021.3.1 Patch 1)
+The current version is Android Studio Electric Eel (2022.1.1 Patch 2).

 ### Intellij:
 If you want to try IntelliJ, make sure that your IntelliJ has the Android Support plugin installed; it should have been installed on the original download, but check anyway.
 Choose Preferences (or File-> Settings) -> Plugins, and click on the Installed tab.
 You should see Android Support already installed; if not, IntelliJ will prompt you to install it.